xrdocs/application-hosting/_tutorials/2016-07-09-pathchecker-iperf-netconf-for-ospf-path-failover.md

 ### Install Application dependencies inside LXC

 Install iperf and all the dependencies required to install ncclient inside the container.
-We'll also install git, wil need it to fetch our app.
+We'll also install git, will need it to fetch our app.

 ```shell
 sudo apt-get -y install python-pip python-lxml python-dev libffi-dev libssl-dev iperf git